 4. Failing to get a pre-approved mortgage

-Pre-approval is a very simple process that homeowners should consider.
+Pre-approval is a very simple process home Owners should consider.
 It gives you a significant advantage when you put an offer on a home you'd like to purchase because you'll know exactly how much house you can afford, and you already have the green light from your lending institution.
 There is no cost or obligation.
-With a pre-approved mortgage, your offer will be viewed far more favourably by a seller - sometimes even if it's a little lower than another offer that's contingent on financing.
+With a pre-approved mortgage, your offer will be viewed far more favourably by a Seller - sometimes even if it's a little lower than another offer that's contingent on financing.
 This is an important step.

 5. Restricting Yourself to one Lender

 Consider dealing with a mortgage expert from a brokerage office.
 Enlisting their services can make a significant difference in the cost and effectiveness of the mortgage you obtain.
 For example, they can reduce the mortgage interest rate by having other lenders 'bid' for your business.
 This also expedites the process and avoids costly delays.
 Typically, there is no cost or obligation to inquire.

 With two major transactions to coordinate together with all the people involved, such as; mortgage experts, appraisers, lawyers, loan officers, title company representatives, home inspectors, or pest inspectors, the chances of mix-ups and miscommunication go up dramatically.
 To avoid a logistical nightmare ensure you work closely with your REALTOR®.